Chapter 48:

 "Be careful kid, don't get snatched by a stranger."
 He walked her to the government shelter.

-The situation was bad but not every part of it.
+The situation was bad, but not every part of it.

-At the worn out apartment building she opened the door of flat number 21 where two little girls were staying alone.
+At the worn out apartment building she opened the door of flat number 21, where two little girls were staying alone.
 She cooked them some dehydrated duckweed for them.
-Made them brush their teeth and read them a bedtime story from the Socioeconomics text book.
+Made them brush their teeth and read them a bedtime story from the socioeconomics textbook.

-A young woman entered, sleepy and exhausted almost sleeping at the door.
+A young woman entered, sleepy and exhausted, almost sleeping at the door.

 "How was the final?"
 Tiny Roxy asked.

-"..Good, hopefully."
+"...Good, hopefully."
 She managed between yawns.
 Before murmuring about getting a job and taking her sisters out of here.

-Roxy covered her with a blanket, put a pillow under her head and a toothbrush in her hand so she do it in the morning.
+Roxy covered her with a blanket, put a pillow under her head and a toothbrush in her hand so she could do it in the morning.

 At flat 22 an old man looked at the bedside table, throat dry, glass empty.
 He closed his eyes again.